-No list of Best Cities to Celebrate New Year’s would be complete without including Rio de Janeiro, this is a city known for having the best parties in South America – just look at their carnival celebrations.
-With Rio recently hosting the World Cup and preparing to host the upcoming 2016 Summer Olympics – the city knows how to celebrate and can handle large masses of people.
+No list of Best Cities to Celebrate New Year’s would be complete without including Rio de Janeiro, this is a city known for having the best parties in South America.
+From annual Carnival to hosting the World Cup and the 2016 Summer Olympics – Rio de Janeiro knows how to celebrate and can handle large masses of people.

-At midnight, stare in awe as the firework show illuminates the sky and lights up the harbor.
-We recommend staying in a hotel near Copacabana beach, you’ll be at the heart of the party.
+When the clock strikes midnight, the firework show illuminates the sky and lights up the harbor.
+We recommend staying in a hotel near Copacabana beach.
 Sit and relax on the balcony at your hotel and enjoy unobstructed views of the firework show.

 Brazilians are big on tradition.
-You’ll need to follow the proper dress code and wear white on New Year’s Eve – this will bring you luck and peace in the upcoming year.
-Others will add some accent colors to their outfit to bring different kinds of luck, red is for romance, yellow is for money, green is for good health, and purple is for inspiration.
-Throw in a few other colors with your outfit, but just stay away from wearing black, that means you will be doomed throughout the upcoming year.
+You’ll need to follow the proper dress code and wear white on New Year’s Eve.
+Wearing white will bring you luck and peace in the upcoming year.
+Other party-goers will add some accent colors to their outfit to bring different kinds of luck, red is for romance, yellow is for money, green is for good health, and purple is for inspiration.
+Throw in a few other colors with your outfit, but stay away from wearing black.
+Black means you will be doomed throughout the upcoming year.
 Locals also bring flowers to the sea and toss them into the ocean paying tribute to Lemanja, the goddess of the seas.

-Read more about our Rio New Year’s Travel Packages that can combine a Rio New Year’s Eve in South America.
+Read more about our Brazil Vacation Packages which can be combined with other sample itineraries, for one memorable Rio New Year’s Eve in South America.

 New Year’s Eve Traditions in Uruguay